 (b) The license holder must ensure that each staff person who is responsible for carrying out the individual child care program plan review and follow the plan.
 Documentation of a staff person's review must be kept on site.

-(c) At least annually or following any changes made to allergy-related information in the child's record, the license holder must update the child's individual child care program plan and inform each staff person who is responsible for carrying out the individual child care program plan of the change.
+(c) At least once each calendar year or following any changes made to allergy-related information in the child's record, the license holder must update the child's individual child care program plan and inform each staff person who is responsible for carrying out the individual child care program plan of the change.
 The license holder must keep on site documentation that a staff person was informed of a change.

 (d) A child's allergy information must be available at all times including on site, when on field trips, or during transportation.
 A child's food allergy information must be readily available to a staff person in the area where food is prepared and served to the child.